-2015 Debt Capacity Recommendations
+2016 Debt Capacity Recommendations

-The 2015 Base Model Solution - Average debt capacity calculation (Appendix A-6) shows that an additional \$603.46 million in debt could be authorized and issued in each 2016 and 2017.
-This amount will cause projections of debt service as a percent of Blended Revenues to exceed five percent in five years and to be at or below five percent in the other five years.
+The 2016 Base Model Solution - Average debt capacity calculation (Appendix A-6) shows that an additional \$446 million in debt could be authorized and issued in each 2017 and 2018.
+This amount will cause projections of debt service as a percent of Blended Revenues to exceed five percent in eight years and to be at or below five percent in the last two years.